 If the saying “knowledge is power” has any bearing on the world of article writing and content marketing, then tapping into “Big Data” can easily stand out as the biggest weapon in your arsenal.
+All creative writing services experts will tell you that.
 Considering that Manju Bansal of MIT’s Technology Review reports that the total amount of data on the web will grow to around 44 zettabytes by 2020, at a rate of 1.7 megabytes a second, it’s safe to say that the Big Data field is definitely packing some firepower.

 Unfortunately for many brands out there, trying to put this weapon to good use on the digital front is a lesson in frustration and wasted potential.
 To ensure you’re not letting the rest of your industry pass you by with content refined and optimized via Big Data integration, let’s take a moment to break down the particulars of this tool, as well as where it fits into your content needs going forward.